Strong® Accreditation Program - Upcoming events more

 - Reintegration—helps individuals navigate the reintroduction process after a period of disconnection

-The Strong Certification Program teaches you how to professionally and ethically use the Strong Interest Inventory assessment.
+The Strong Accreditation Program teaches you how to professionally and ethically use the Strong Interest Inventory assessment.
 Primarily it addresses how to successfully administer and interpret reports for career exploration and development.

 - Gain an understanding of the reliability and validity of the scales and results